-This subsection currently states that non-residential building colors "should be muted or earth-tone in color.
+This subsection is deleted, effectively removing paint color as a City-regulated portion of building design.
+The subsection currently states that non-residential building colors "should be muted or earth-tone in color.
 Bold colors shall be avoided except when used as accent trim."
 Carson City's commercial corridors have mostly developed prior to the adoption of this color standard.
 Before 2002, this paint color standard did not exist.
-The Planning Commission may discuss whether to continue to regulate non-residential building colors.